Neuroimaging: Methods and Applications (MSc)

 Most assessments are summative (they contribute to the final module mark).
-Formative assessments in two modules (PST504 and PST509) will also be used to develop skills in oral presentations, scientific discussion and meeting organisation in a manner realistic in the research environment.
+A formative assessment in module PST515 will also be used to develop skills in oral presentations, scientific discussion and meeting organisation in a manner realistic in the research environment.

 Module co-ordinators have chosen these as the best way of evaluating the acquisition of the basic knowledge, skills and experience in each module.

 Each Module must be completed with a mark of 50% or greater.